 Is due on or before the lease anniversary date.
 Rent may be paid by cheque or via ETS (pre-authorized debit).
 The setup forms can be found on the ETS Administration page.
 Please ensure you filled out the pre-authorized debit (DOCX, 24 KB) form and selected Monthly Mineral Rental Statements on the ETS Account Setup Change Form.

 Payment of royalties

-If coal is being produced from the location of a lease, royalty reports and payment must be submitted to Alberta Energy in order to keep the lease in good standing.
+If coal is being produced from the location of a lease, royalty reports and payment must be submitted to the ministry in order to keep the lease in good standing.
 Royalty reporting should be submitted on-line through the ETS system.
 See Mineral royalty forms submission in online learning for more information.